 The workgroup will have a defined set of responsibilities and work activities that will be reviewed and approved through the CBP management structure

 The workgroup will not infringe on the fiscal discretion of partners with regard to their organization’s budgets and spending decisions

+The workgroup will begin with the first priorities listed below and decide on additional work activities following the April 2016 Finance Symposium to ensure appropriate coordination with symposium outcomes

 Scope

 The following work categories are proposed for consideration as the workgroup’s charge is developed:

+First priorities:

+Provide support and assistance to CBP partners related to sources of information useful in identifying funding for Work Plan activities and helping to identify additional resources from key sources including but not limited to federal and jurisdiction agencies.

+Coordinating the appropriate partnership response to requests for accurate, consistently-reported budget and funding information to support partnership needs such as the Chesapeake Bay Accountability and Recovery Act (CBARA), work plans, and providing data needed to support the ChesapeakeStat suite of accountability products.

+Other possible work activities (to be considered after the April 2016 Finance Symposium):

 Category 1: Chesapeake Watershed Agreement Support